Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Conclusion

 \section{Conclusion}

-In this work, we tackled the persistent challenge of contextual faithfulness in RAG, with a focus on how LLMs internally reconcile retrieved evidence with their parametric memory under knowledge conflicts.
-Through probing-based analysis of hidden-state representations, we uncovered three key insights: knowledge integration occurs hierarchically, conflicts are encoded as latent signals at the sentence level, and irrelevant context can be amplified when aligned with parametric knowledge.
-Building on these findings, we introduced CLEAR, a framework that combines fine-grained knowledge pruning, hidden-state probing, and conflict-aware fine-tuning to enhance both robustness and contextual fidelity.
-Comprehensive experiments across multiple benchmarks and large language models demonstrate that CLEAR consistently outperforms strong baselines, achieving state-of-the-art performance under diverse conflict conditions.
-Beyond advancing the accuracy of RAG systems, our framework highlights the importance of explicitly modeling and mitigating knowledge conflicts, offering a principled direction for future research on reliable knowledge integration in LLMs.
+In this work, we focus on how LLMs internally integrate external knowledge with their parametric memory under knowledge conflicts.
+Through probing-based analysis, we uncovered two insights: conflicting and aligned knowledge states are linearly separable in the model’s latent space, and contextual noise systematically increases the entropy of these representations.
+Based on this, we introduced a framework named ProbeRAG to improve RAG faithfulness, which combines fine-grained knowledge pruning, latent conflict probing, and conflict-aware attention to enhance contextual faithfulness.
+Comprehensive experiments across multiple benchmarks and LLMs demonstrate that ProbeRAG consistently outperforms strong baselines.
+Our framework highlights the importance of explicitly mitigating knowledge conflicts, offering a principled direction for future research.